Nachoxt17/solidity-hardhat-ether.js-base-project/README.md

 ## Solidity Smart Contracts Auditing Tools:

-:beginner: You can Install Slither-Analyzer and use it to Audit Coolidity Smart Contracts:
+:hammer_and_wrench: You can Install Slither-Analyzer and use it to Audit Common Vulnerabilities in the Solidity Smart Contracts:
 [Slither-Analyzer Functioning Troubleshooting](https://github.com/crytic/slither/issues/1103)
 - Installation:
 ```sh